AdobeXD/plugin-samples/reference/interactions.md

 May include interactions that are impossible to trigger because the trigger node (or one of its ancestors) has `visible` = false.

-Note: currently, this API excludes all of the document's keyboard/gamepad, hover, and state-transition interactions.
+Note: currently, this API excludes all of the document's keyboard/gamepad, hover, and component state-transition interactions.

 **Kind**: static property of [<code>interactions</code>](#module_interactions) **Read only**: true